 Becky Fluke/Courtesy of the artist

-Brandy Clark's new album, 12 Stories, comes out Oct.
-22. Becky Fluke/Courtesy of the artist
+Brandy Clark's new album, 12 Stories, is out now.
+Becky Fluke/Courtesy of the artist

 The new record from Nashville singer-songwriter Brandy Clark, 12 Stories, is a collection of rural tales told from a variety of perspectives.
 From a song based on a friend whose faith in Jesus rivals that of her staunch belief that she'll one day hit the lottery, to a track that opens with a woman's descent into prescription drug addiction, Clark's stories strike a chord that resonates with listeners.